department-of-veterans-affairs/vets-website/_education/4-tools-education-career-counseling.md

 #### Available benefits

 - Academic and career counseling

 #### How it works

-As a transitioning Service Member, you are eligible to receive the following services:
+As a transitioning Servicemember, you are eligible to receive the following services:

 -	Counseling to help you decide which civilian or military occupations to pursue
 -	Educational and career counseling to help you find a training program or job